PuppyGamingDev/LedgerTipsPublic/README.md

-# RippleTips Discord Bot
+# LedgerTips Discord Bot
-RippleTips is a Discord bot that enables users to be able tp tip eachother mostly from inside Discord utilizing the XUMM API to sign the transactions.
+LedgerTips is a Discord bot that enables users to be able tp tip eachother mostly from inside Discord utilizing the XUMM API to sign the transactions.

 ## Initial setup
 Create a new file called `.env` and paste the following into it